-When they gather, most groups spend at least some portion of their time in biblical study or discussion, some time talking about the important events in their lives and some time in prayer.
+When they gather, most groups spend the greater portion of their time in biblical discussion and prayer--seeking to apply the Bible to the important events in their lives.
 Some groups share a meal together, some include their children in a portion of their group time, and some explore ways of serving people outside their group.
 In other words, each group reflects the unique make-up and needs of the people in that group.
 The thing our groups most have in common is that Jesus is the center of group life.

 For a thorough presentation of the principles and foundations of Grow Groups we recommend you listen to a sermon series from September-October 2013 called The Fridge.

 We want to help you connect with others, but we also want your relationships at Gateway to be authentic and meaningful.
 That's why focusing on building relationships in ways that feel natural to you is a great first step.
 And ultimately, groups are about relationships.
 It's helpful to get in the habit of sticking around after worship services to meet people.
 Also, if a Gateway regular invited you to church, ask them to introduce you to some people they know.
 You might also invite someone you already have a relationship with to begin attending Gateway with you.

 Discovery 101 is an introductory class for everyone who is new to Gateway.
 One of the important things covered in this class is the foundation upon which Grow Groups are built.
 Call the church office regarding the date of the next Discovery 101 class.